Texas Children's Hospital Fellows College

 Outside of work, I spend my time: Cooking for my friends, working out, reading, traveling, watching all-things Bravo, and exploring the culture of the city

-Hometown: Vienna, VA
+Hometown: Vienna, Va.

 Communities I identify with: Med-Peds, East-Coast transplants, teachers, coaches, physicians, advocates for health equity, Catholics

-Jasmine Moreno, First–Year
+Jasmine Moreno, Third-Year

 I chose BCM/TCH fellowship because: The feeling of comradery and community you get walking into the fellows' office and the genuine interest of the faculty in teaching and caring for their patients compassionately.
 I am also interested in the health disparities research opportunities and the diverse patient experience.